metagov/govbase/documents/constitutions/README.md

 ## Contributing

 If you would like to upload a (raw) constitution for a given online community, please submit a pull request to add a file to this folder, preferably as a .md file.
-Please make sure that the section titles are recognizable, and please include the following JSON metadata as a comment in the file:
+Please make sure that the section titles are recognizable, and please include the following JSON metadata as a comment at the bottom of the file:

 ```json
 {